DavidB12379/Visual-Basic/README.md

-Hello there the file that contains all the user code is called form1.cs
+Hello, the file that contains all the user code is called form1.cs